pablo-meier/Pablog/posts/2018-04-17-stories-vs-reality-making-hopes.md

 Working in industry for a decade, I wish I were more surprised: making shit well, at scale, is _hard_.
-I've never worked at a company where the sales pitch reflected the true uncertainty of what lay beneath the product (though this may be a consequence of being an engineer with a bias for reality working for sales-ey folks who have both indifference to technical matters and a vested interest in not seeing failure modes).
+I've never worked at a company where the sales pitch reflected the uncertainty of what lay beneath the product within an order of magnitude (though this may be a consequence of being an engineer with a bias for reality, working for sales-ey folks who have both indifference to technical matters and a vested interest in not seeing failure modes).

 <blockquote class="twitter-tweet" data-conversation="none" data-lang="en">
 <p lang="en" dir="ltr">Another: Sales reps and engineers have very culturally